Type 1 Diabetes: Symptoms, Causes, Risk Factors & Treatment

 4. Physical activity

-It benefits general health and plays a crucial role in diabetes management.
+It benefits general health and plays a crucial role in diabetes treatment and management.
 Regular exercise helps the body make use of insulin better, contributing to better blood sugar control.
 Finding activities you enjoy and can incorporate into your daily routine is essential.
 [7]

 5. Managing other health factors